jeramee/InfoProj_CG_PTTD_CTS/README.md

 - **Therapy-Targeted Gene Prediction**: Uses machine learning to suggest compounds effective against specific genetic traits.
 - **Clinical Trials Simulation System (CTSS)**: Models clinical trials, optimizing sample size, patient compliance, and statistical analyses.

-# Pipeline Implementation Plan
+## Pipeline Implementation Plan

 This README outlines a structured release plan for integrating key tools into the biochemistry and genomics pipeline.
 The pipeline will support both foundational and advanced analyses of biochemical, medication, genomic, and RNA-seq data.
 Scheduled releases focus on expanding functionality, with potential sockets selected to support specific pipeline needs.

 ## Phase 1: Foundational Implementations (Release 1.0)

 ### Biochemical and Medication Data

+- **DeepChem**: DeepChem’s deep learning models assist in molecular property prediction and virtual screening, complementing mutation data from cBioPortal.
+This aids in identifying compounds with a high likelihood of efficacy against specific ALK mutations.

+- **PyMOL and PyMOL API for Structural Biology**: PyMOL is a robust tool for visualizing and analyzing molecular structures, highly effective for studying protein mutations and their structural impacts in cancer.
+Through its Python API, PyMOL supports automated, mutation-specific structural analysis and visualizations, making it ideal for research on mutations in tumor suppressor and DNA repair proteins linked to cancer.

 - **RDKit**: RDKit's cheminformatics toolkit enables chemical structure analysis, virtual screening, and bioactivity prediction.
 Integrating RDKit with mutation-specific data from cBioPortal allows for comprehensive structure-activity relationship analysis and compound screening.

-- **DeepChem**: DeepChem’s deep learning models assist in molecular property prediction and virtual screening, complementing mutation data from cBioPortal.
-This aids in identifying compounds with a high likelihood of efficacy against specific ALK mutations.

 ### Genomic Data, RNA Analysis, and Mutation Profiling

+- **GDC Data Portal (Genomic Data Commons)**: GDC, managed by the NIH, offers comprehensive cancer genomics data, including mutation, expression, and epigenetic profiles.
+The GenomicDataCommons Python package allows seamless access to large datasets like TCGA, while gdctools support bulk data management, making it ideal for genetic and clinical cancer research.

+- **pycbioportal**: This Python client for cBioPortal cancer mutation data enables targeted retrieval of ALK-specific mutation data across various cancers, critical for mutation-specific drug targeting.

 - **PyGEOparse**: PyGEOparse facilitates handling GEO gene expression data, providing insights into gene expression profiles associated with ALK mutations.
 It enables pathway and gene interaction analyses, complementing mutation data.

-- **pycbioportal**: This Python client for cBioPortal cancer mutation data enables targeted retrieval of ALK-specific mutation data across various cancers, critical for mutation-specific drug targeting.
+### R Integration Machine Learning Pipeline

+**DESeq2 RNA-Seq Analysis**:This pipeline performs RNA-Seq differential expression analysis with DESeq2 through rpy2, integrating smoothly into a broader data framework for cancer genomics.
+By bringing R’s DESeq2 directly into Python, the pipeline creates a unified environment that simplifies gene expression analysis for cancer research, especially mutation-specific studies like those involving ALK.
+This integration bridges Python’s data handling with R’s statistical power, offering an efficient tool for uncovering gene expression profiles tied to targeted cancer therapies.

+- **Data Handling**: Converts pandas DataFrames to R-compatible formats for easy data transfer.
+- **DESeq2 Analysis**: Performs differential expression analysis, pinpointing key genes and expression changes.
+- **Results**: Outputs a pandas DataFrame, prepared for ML, visualization, or further processing in bioinformatics workflows.

 ## Phase 1.5: Enhanced Genomic and Chemical Data Processing (Release 1.5)